GREAT AVIATION QUOTES

 Bums on Seats

 Bums on Seats was how Captain Eddie Rickenbacker of Eastern Airlines liked to describe the airline business.
-I’ve been an airline pilot since the early 1990’s, so this part of the aviation quotation collection showcases the industy that provides my paycheck.
+I’ve been an airline pilot since the early 1990’s, so this part of the aviation quotation collection showcases the industry that provides my paycheck.
 These are my favourite air lines:

 You cannot compete in time with airlines on transcontinental runs, but [trains] can outstrip them in comfort, safety, dependability of service, and also show the passenger the countryside.
 This, we believe, is a permanent market.